sajitha-tj/Design_Patterns_Examples/src/Builder_PizzaBuilder/README.md

-# TextEditor | Memento Pattern
+# Pizza Builder | Builder Design Pattern

 ## Introduction

-This project is a simple text editor that uses the Memento Pattern to save and restore the state of the text editor.
+This project is a simple pizza builder that uses the Builder Design Pattern to build a pizza.
-Here, the Editor is the Originator, the History is the Memento and the Caretaker is the History class.
+Here, the PizzaBuilder is the Builder, the Pizza is the Product and the director is the Director.
-We can create new content, save the content and undo and restore the content.
+We can create different types of pizza by using the PizzaBuilder and director.

 ## Getting Started